Passing an Employment Drug Test

 - Methadone – 1-3 days

 Note that hair drug testing may show results that go back farther than what would show up in blood or urine testing.

-What If Marijuana Is Legal in Your State?
+When Marijuana Is Legal in Your State

-As of 2017, 1 in 5 Americans live in states where it’s legal to smoke marijuana recreationally.
+As of 2017, 1 in 5 Americans lives in states where it’s legal to smoke marijuana recreationally.
 Eight states and the District of Columbia allow both recreational and medical use of marijuana; a further 21 states allow the use of marijuana for medical purposes only.
 State laws restrict the amount users are legally allowed to possess.

 However, federal law still prohibits marijuana possession, sale or use.
 Further, the Justice Department has pushed for an end to rules that restrict the federal government from bypassing state law.

 Regardless of how the state vs. federal fight shakes out, employers can still screen job applicants and employees for marijuana use – even in states where medical or recreational marijuana is legal.
 That means it’s possible to lose your job (or an offer of employment) for testing positive for a substance that’s legal in your state.

 How can you be fired for using a “legal” drug?
 It all comes down to employment at will.
 “People think that they have all of these job protections, but they really don’t,” said Adam Winkler, a professor of constitutional law at UCLA, in an interview with The Mercury News.
 “Employment in the United States is at will.
 That means employers can hire whoever they want, under any conditions they want, with a few exceptions.”
 Those exceptions?
 “Protected classes” like gender, race, ethnicity, age, religion or disability.

 “Marijuana is not one of those protected classes,” said Winkler.